-Euro, bond yields extend gains on ECB while risk appetite grows
+Euro and bond yields extend rally on ECB while risk appetite grows

 Commodities continued to climb thanks to a still strong global economy and tight supply.

-Copper CMCU3 hit its highest level this year at $7,295 per ton, driven up 0.8 percent by supply concerns over disruption at the Escondida mine in Chile.
+Copper CMCU3 hit its highest level this year at $7,295 per tonne, driven up as much as 0.8 percent by supply concerns over disruption at the Escondida mine in Chile.
 It was on track for its sixth straight day of gains, its longest run since December.

 Oil prices also rose as plunging exports from OPEC member Venezuela crimped supply in the market.